debugkei/Hobot/README.md

 Just execute premake in project directory:
 > path/to/premake5 what_generating_for

+# Platforms
+So far I only used Windows with vs code and vs2022.
+My goal is to make it cross platform.
+Goal wasnt achieved yet.

 # Vendors/Dependencies
 I used:
 * premake, its license can be found in vendor/premake.